 Changes in total net assets, as indicated on the Statement of Net Assets, are based on the activity presented in the Statement of Revenues, Expenses and Changes in Net Assets.
 Generally, operating revenues are earned for providing goods and services to the various customers and constituencies of the District.
 Operating expenses are those expenses incurred to acquire or produce the goods and services provided in return for the operating revenues and to fulfill the mission of the District.
 Non-operating revenues are those received or pledged for which goods and services are not provided.
-For example, State appropriations are non-operating revenues because the State Legislature provides them to the District without the Legislature directly receiving commensurate goods and services for the revenues.
+For example, State appropriations are non-operating revenues because they are provided by the State Legislature to the District without the Legislature directly receiving commensurate goods and services for the revenues.

-The Statement of Cash Flows provides information about cash receipts and cash payments during the fiscal year, major uses and sources of cash.
-This statement also helps users assess the District's ability to generate positive cash flows, meet obligations as they become due and evaluate the need for external financing.
+The Statement of Cash Flows provides information about cash receipts and cash payments during the fiscal year in addition to major uses and sources of cash.
+This statement also helps users assess the District's ability to generate positive cash flows, meet obligations as they become due, and evaluate the need for external financing.

 The Statement of Cash Flows is divided into five parts.
 The first part reflects operating cash flows and shows the net cash provided by the operating activities of the District.
 The second part details cash received for non-operating, non-investing and non-capital activities of the institution.
 The third section deals with the cash used for the acquisition and construction of capital and related financing activities.
+The fourth part provides information from investing activities.
+This section reflects the cash received and spent for short-term investment and any interest paid or received on those investments.